-- 265. If not death, then torture and vicious physical abuse without any degree of safety, is the most likely fate for Mr. XXXX.
-Moreover, if Mr. XXXX is forced to return to Colombia from the United States, his arrival will be well known to all relevant government agencies.
-His name will be on the flight manifest and if he should enter by land, he will be logged in and his whereabouts known immediately. - 266.
-Regarding the general question of whether or not the respondent could simply move to another region of the country, thereby evading the vigilance of their enemies, my response is an unequivocal and unqualified "NO." - 267.
+- 203. Regarding the general question of whether or not the respondent could simply move to another region of the country, thereby evading the vigilance of their enemies, my response is an unequivocal and unqualified "NO." - 204.
 Colombia, like all other Latin American republics has elaborate systems of identification documents which must be carried on one's person at all times.
 Although the exact terminology might vary from country to country, they all use the following: military ID (for males), electoral identification, and tax identification.
 All of these must contain current address information under penalty of arrest and incarceration.
 Colombian citizens may be and are stopped by security forces, AT WILL, and they had better have up-to-date documents (which Mr. XXXX does not) or they will be immediately detained.
-Thus, Mr. XXXX's whereabouts will always be known. - 268.
+Thus, Mr. XXXX's whereabouts will always be known. - 205.
 In sum, then, Mr. XXXX clearly will be in extreme danger if he were forced to return to Colombia.
 It is my considered, professional opinion that both the Colombian security forces, as well as the Colombian guerrillas and paramilitaries (particularly the FARC and the AUC), not only possess the desire to eliminate all persons they might deem to be undesirable (read homosexual), they have the power necessary to find and eliminate Mr. XXXX with a high degree of efficiency.